-The role of the Undergraduate Academic Information Centre (UAIC) is to provide general academic advising information and advice to undergraduate students.
+The role of the Undergraduate Academic Information Centre (UAIC) is to provide general academic advising information to undergraduate students.
 This includes appropriate referral to the program counsellor, or faculty advisor, as well as other support services on campus.

-For some students, the Centre may function as a first point of contact for information or advice about academic program issues.
+For some students, the Centre may function as a first point of contact for information about academic program issues.
 Centre staff operate on an assessment and referral system - first helping the student to identify the problem or issue, and then, as necessary, referring her/ him to the appropriate resource (e.g. program counselling / associate director's office, faculty / specialization advisor, Career Services, Financial Services, etc.).

 At the Centre, students will find general information on transfer requirements and procedures; Continuation of Study requirements; admission and graduation requirements; information about appeal process and procedures; help with interpreting the calendar; or help with different forms.
 Students who require more detailed information about their particular diploma program requirements, or who have more specific questions about changing or adding a specialization, or transfer to a different diploma program will be directed to the program counselling office or to the faculty advisor, as appropriate.

 UAIC is a resource for all students, with particular sensitivity to issues facing transfer (advanced standing) students, non-diploma/degree and general studies students, and "undecided"* students, including first year students or other students contemplating a change in program.

 * Although most University of Guelph students declare a major upon entry, "undecided" in this context refers to students who may be declared in a major but are now not sure whether the program is the right fit for their educational, career, or life goals.

 The role of the Council on Undergraduate Academic Advising (CUAA) is to develop, review, discuss, and recommend to senior administration on an ongoing basis any and all advising-related strategies, policies, and processes.